whitneyburton/portfolios/students/bret_doucette/20151002-bret-doucette-m2.markdown

 **Description**

-In this eleven day project, we a Rails App that allows issue specific donating in the 2016 Presidential Election.
-Per our About Page
+In this eleven day project, we built a Ruby on Rails Application that allows issue specific donating in the 2016 Presidential Election.

+Per our About Page:

 "Earmarked is a tool that will revolutionize how people donate to presidential elections.
 Earmarked is unique because it allows users to donate to specific issues in each candidate's campaign.
 Do you like Hillary Clinton's stance on the environment?
 Donate to just that part of her campaign.
 Would you like to see each candidate's stance on the economy?
 Browse the Issues Section to see what each candidate thinks."